SFTtech/openage/doc/reverse_engineering/networking/02-header.md

 The communication turn where the command is executed.
 Packets that contain a communication turn that has already passed are discarded.

 *:individual_counter*
 The individual counter of the player who sent the packet.
 It increments by 1 with every 16BC41 sync command.
-For individual players this counter starts with values that are 2000 (`0x7d0`) apart from each other.
-Therefore, player 1 starts with the value `0x7d0`, player 2 with `0xfa0` and player 3 with `0x1770`.
+For individual players, this counter starts with values that are 1200 units (two players) or 2000 units (three players, `0x7d0`) apart from each other.
+In the latter example player 1 starts with the value `0x7d0`, player 2 with `0xfa0` and player 3 with `0x1770`.
 If the differences between these values is not a multiple of 2000, this indicates a de-sync.

 ## Examples